frankheat/offsecnotes/content/windows/windows privesc/index.md

 # Windows privilege escalation

 {{< hint style=notes >}}
-**Note**: if you have a valid user credential you can authenticate in windows target from SMB, RDP, WinRM.
+If you have a valid user credential you can authenticate in windows target from SMB, RDP, WinRM.
 {{< /hint >}}

 ---